About

 2016 Labyrinthine · BBC Tectonics Festival · City Halls Glasgow

-2016 Labyrinthine · w/Jane Dickson and Lucy Duncombe ‘The Self the Other Festival’ · Qo2/La Monnaie De Munt · Brussels
+2016 Labyrinthine · w/Jane Dickson & Lucy Duncombe ‘The Self the Other Festival’ · Qo2/La Monnaie De Munt · Brussels

-2016 Solo live performance with Tsembla and F. Ampism · Café Oto · London
+2016 ANAKANAK with Tsembla & F. Ampism · Café Oto · London

 Lectures & Presentations

-2022 Restructing Feeling: Form as Contradiction in Rosalia’s ‘Motomami’ · Lecture · Goldsmiths Music Research Series · London
+2022 Re-structuring Feeling: Form as Contradiction in Rosalia’s ‘Motomami’ · Lecture · Goldsmiths Music Research Series · London

 2021 Negative Product Media · Presentation · ‘Sonoridades Fronteiricas’ · Brazil